kazimuth/tendon/transgress-abi/README.md

     - just embed text format in executables?
 - maximal ease of use
 - some bloat is tolerable
+- fuzz testing?

 use cases

+- large API surfaces that we don't want to bind by hand
+- FFI: easily make insta-bindings to rust code based on ABI
 - rust plugin system: load rust library dynamically
-- FFI: easily make insta-bindings to rust code based on ABI

-## reqs / ideas
+## reading / ideas

-abi
+### general FFI

 - repr(C) / C-compatible types
   - pass directly?